ghost-goblin/CySA/part3.md

      2. Block incoming protocols that should only be used locally i.e. ICMP, DHCP, OSPF, SMB etc.
      3. Configure IPv6 to either block all IPv6 traffic or allow it to authorised hosts and ports only
      4. Block outgoing ICMP status messages to prevent _firewalking_
-   + A **Black Hole** is a means of mitigating a DoS or intrsuin attacks by silently dropping traffic
+   + A **Black Hole** is a means of mitigating a DoS or intrusin attacks by silently dropping traffic

 - Web application firewall (WAF)
   + Prevent web-based exploits and vulnerbilities like SQL injection, XML injection, and XSS attacks